checkly/docs.checklyhq.com/site/content/learn/playwright/basics/taking-screenshots.md

 ## Generating and saving screenshots

-The `page.screenshot` command is consistent across Playwright and Puppeteer, and allows us to save one or more screenshots of the current page to a specified path.
+The `page.screenshot` command allows us to save one or more screenshots of the current page to a specified path.
 Without any additional options, the size of the screenshot depends on the viewport size:

 {{< tabs "1" >}}
 {{< tab "Playwright" >}}